Examples

 UI:

-Create `app/pages/calendar/index.vue` — the main calendar page as a
+Create `app/pages/app/calendar/index.vue` — the main calendar page as a

-top-level route (not nested under `/dashboard`), wrapped in a
+top-level route (under `/app`, sibling of other features), wrapped in a

 `UDashboardPanel`: